ryan-huang1/Emotional-Peary/general/CONTRIBUTING.md

 ## Contributing Code

 Any idea is welcome, no matter how out of the box.
 Please discuss your ideas in a issue.
 Before opening a pull request veryify that your code is working and doesn't have any formating errors, Codacy will check each pull request and give automatic feedback.

+## Contrubiting Drawings

+All drawing ideas are welcome, all that I ask is that they are SFW.
+They should also follow the general style in the [existing emotions](Emotional-Peary/pears/).